 TALKING TACTICS: Swans v Crystal Palace

-Ahead of the Premier League meeting with Crystal Palace at the Liberty, we have teamed up with football stats experts WhoScored.com to preview this afternoon's encounter.
+Ahead of today's game against Crystal Palace, we have teamed up with football stats experts WhoScored.com to preview the Premier League encounter.

 READ MORE . . .